xstherrera1987/13/README.md

 contains the main game functionality.
 Players, Game Rules, Gameplay, and AI are implemented in this project.

-###Cli Net
+###RMI Net
 the first iteration will be a command line network game and the player lobby and gameplay setup and will be implemented in this project.

 ###Services
-the second iteration will refactor the Cli Net project into generic Web Services which will be accessible to web, android, and cli clients.
+the second iteration will refactor the RMI Net project into generic Web Services which will be accessible to web, android, and cli clients.

 ###Web
 the web interface will be implemented using a client-side MVC JS framework.
 It will be implemented using Backbone.js, or alternatively with Angular.js